Alooi/HypedUpInverter/README.md

 If you need to try with your own dataset, you can make the necessary modifications in: (i) `data_configs.py` to define your data paths; (ii) `transforms_configs.py` to define your data transformations.

+## Training
+Make sure to align all of your frames/images using the script in custom/aligning.sh

+custom_scripts/train_fine_tuned.sh: This script is for training a new HyperNetwork with different parameters for every video.
+This will generate a new folder with the weights and other metrics.

 ## Experiments

+There are custom scripts written in /custom_scripts.
+Those scripts are meant to work on iBex.kaust with a change to the user name in the scripts.
+Before doing any experiements, use the aligning script to align all of your images/frames if required.

 ### Quantitative Evaluation

+custom_scripts/inferencing.sh: use this script to generate inversion, a change to the experiemnt path is required.
+The results will be in the same experiment folder of your choosing.

 ### Qualitative Comparison

+custom_scripts/LPIPS.sh: contains LPIPS and L2 losses, a change to the experiemnt path is required.

-For the following experiments, please visit file `configs/paths_config.py` and update `model_paths` dict with the paths to the pre-trained models of HyperInverter and other inversion methods.
+For the following experiments, please visit file `configs/paths_config.py` and update `model_paths` dict with the paths to the pre-trained models of HypedUpInverter, HyperInverter and other inversion methods.
 For other inversion methods, please visit their Github repositories to download their pre-trained weights.

 #### Reconstruction

 The results can be found in the `outputs/SAVED_RESULTS_DIR_NAME` folder.

 ## Acknowledgments
 Our source code is developed based on the codebase of a great series of StyleGAN inversion researches from the Tel Aviv University group and HyperInverter, which are: [pSp](https://github.com/danielroich/PTIhttps://github.com/danielroich/PTI), [e4e](https://github.com/omertov/encoder4editing), [ReStyle](https://github.com/yuval-alaluf/restyle-encoder), [PTI](https://github.com/danielroich/PTI), and [HyperInverter](https://github.com/VinAIResearch/HyperInverter).